 info@grayfoximages.com

 Certainly Yamamoto was an innovative commander, among the first to recognize and use massed naval air power as a strike weapon.
 The manifestation of this innovation was the concentration of IJN carrier air power into the First Air Fleet or Mobile Striking Force, in Japanese the kido butai.
 As well, he was a leader of men, inspiring intense loyalty among those under his command.
-Among his peers in Japan’s military hierarchy, his prestige was such that the mere threat of resignation if he didn’t get his way caused his superiors to accede to his demands.
+Among his peers in Japan’s military hierarchy, his prestige was such that the mere threat of resignation caused his superiors to accede to his demands.
 Finally, he was a gambler, both for amusement and as a military strategist, willing to paint strategy with bold strokes for the possibility of even greater gains.

 Pearl Harbor

 While the US fleet would have been free to intervene as Japan moved south, it would have had to do so in the far western Pacific, Japan's home turf, thousands of miles from logistical support.
-This was exactly the situation Japan’s navy planners had long hoped for -- a strong submarine war of attrition as the US fleet crossed thousands of miles of empty ocean, followed by a climactic battle in Japan’s back yard, the outcome of which, Japan hoped, would be final destruction of the US fleet.
+This was exactly the situation Japan’s navy planners had long hoped for -- a strong submarine war of attrition as the US fleet crossed empty ocean, followed by a climactic battle in Japan’s back yard, the outcome of which, Japan hoped, would be final destruction of the US fleet.

-In fact, a total of 32 Essex class fast fleet carriers were authorized during the war, of which 24 were actually built, not all of which were delivered before war's end.
+In pursuit of this, a total of 32 Essex class fast fleet carriers were authorized during the war, of which 24 were actually built, not all of which were delivered before war's end.
 Compared to this, Japan managed to add only the Taiho to the original six fast fleet carriers that struck Pearl Harbor.
-Against such overwhelming force it is difficult to imagine the eventual end of the war being any different than it was, although it likely would have taken longer and involved far more US casualties.
+Against such overwhelming force it is difficult to imagine the eventual end of the war being any different than it was, although it likely would have taken longer and involved more US casualties.

 Midway

-Having failed to sink the only two USN carriers in the Pacific at the time, Enterprise and Lexington, Yamamoto devised a highly complex operation involving virtually the entire Japanese fleet, the objective of which was to simultaneously invade Midway and the Aleutians, with intent of drawing USN carriers forth to defend the Midway atoll, where they might be engaged and destroyed by superior Japanese carrier forces.
+Having failed to sink the two USN carriers in the Pacific at the time, Enterprise and Lexington, Yamamoto devised a highly complex operation involving virtually the entire Japanese fleet, the objective of which was to simultaneously invade Midway and the Aleutians, with intent of drawing USN carriers forth to defend the Midway atoll where they might be engaged and destroyed by superior Japanese carrier forces.

-If Midway had never been attempted and instead the invasion of Port Moresby had been fully supported by the entire kido butai, Port Moresby would likely have fallen.
-Had the US Navy chosen to oppose the invasion under these conditions both Yorktown and Lexington would likely have been lost.
+Given the vital importance of Australia to the allied coalition it is doubtful that the USN could have refused battle if Japan had chosen to attack the South Pacific in full force even with the entire kido butai.
+With an intact First Air Fleet, and with the US Pacific Fleet’s home base in Hawaii thousands of miles away, the odds would have been strongly in Japan’s favor.
+Had the US Navy chosen to oppose the invasion under these conditions both Yorktown and Lexington would likely have been lost -- and perhaps others as well.
 If so, the US Navy would have been powerless to stop the IJN from running wild in the South Pacific.
 The grinding attrition of Guadalcanal would never have happened.
 New Caledonio, Fiji and Samoa, sitting athwart the lifeline to Australia, would all have fallen.
 Australia would have been isolated and perhaps invaded.

 Hindsight